 Written by Attorney Jonathan Petts.

-It's a good idea to list all of the debts from your credit report that have a balance.
-Your credit report probably includes debts you have paid off -- you do not need to include these.
+Here's a longer answer: It's a good idea to list all of the debts from your credit report that have a balance.
+Your credit report probably includes debts you have paid off — you do not need to include these.

-You should include debts with a balance even if you do not think you owe them.
-Best case scenario the debt will be discharged and you won't have to worry about it any more.
-Worst case you will be in the same position you are in now with that particular debt.
+You should include debts with a balance even if you don't think you owe them.
+Best-case scenario the debt will be discharged and you won't have to worry about it anymore.
+Worst case you'll be in the same position you're in now with that particular debt.